kunalmanchanda/AllThingsJavascript/readme.md

 * var has a functional & global scope
 * let, const have a code block scope
-* var can be hoisted while let doesnt
+* var & let can be hoisted, but let stays in temporal dead zone until its initialized

 ##### system assigned absence of value -> undefined, programmer assigned absence of value -> null